mrporterphysics/mrporterphysics.github.io/Presentations/Forces/talks/Dynamics2023.md

 ---

-#### Boxes are held at rest against rough, vertical walls by forces pushing horizontally on th boxes as shown.
+#### Boxes are held at rest against rough, vertical walls by forces pushing horizontally on the boxes as shown.

 ![center](../figures/wallboxes.png)